xtuml/mc/doc/notes/9947_type_decl/9947_typeorder_dnt.md

 ### 8. User Documentation

-No changes to user documentation necessary.
+No changes to user documentation are necessary.

 ### 9. Unit Test